 Often a Seller’s mortgage lender will charge a prepayment fee for an early payout of a closed mortgage.
 As these charges may be able to be avoided in whole or in part, the Seller should consult with the lawyers at Taylor Conway prior to listing their property.

 We at Taylor Conway would be pleased to discuss these and all other aspects of your real estate transaction with you.
-Give us a call or email using the form below.
+Give us a call or email us.